Variable-Displacement Motor (TL)

 — pressure drop from inlet to outlet.

-If the parameters Leakage and friction parameterization is set to Analytical
+If for the parameter Leakage and friction parameterization the value is set Analytical, then the leakage rate is:

 where